 Class of 2024

-Bridget is an Economics major and Philosophy, Politics, and Economics minor from Olathe, Kansas.
-This summer she joins the LEO marketing and communications team as a writing intern, where she will focus on telling the human story behind so much of LEO’s powerful work.
+Bridget is an Economics major from Olathe, Kansas with minors in Philosophy, Politics, & Economics and the Hesburgh Program in Public Service.
+This school year she is excited to return to the LEO Marketing and Communications team as a writing intern, where she focuses on telling the human story behind so much of LEO’s powerful work.

 Bridget also has a favorite spot at Notre Dame: “My favorite place on campus would probably have to be the open grassy area next to Bond Hall overlooking the lake.
 It’s perfect for a picnic with friends or just a relaxing view when working on homework outside.”